tfalbo/Udacity-FSND-P1/README.md

-# Udacity - FSND - P1
+# Udacity - Movie Trailer Website

-This project is part of Udacity's Full Stack Nanodegree.
+This project is part of [Udacity's Full Stack Nanodegree](https://br.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

-# How to run

-Execute
+## What?

+This Python project generates a page with 6 of my favourite movies.

+## How?

+In order to generate the html file and open the website, execute:

 ```
 $ python entertainment_center.py.